What is periostitis?

 Where does it come from?

 The damage is caused by repeated excessive tensions on the periosteum.
-Several external factors may favour the appearance of shin splints, including:
+Several external factors may favor the appearance of shin splints, including:

 - An inadequate shoe;